John Thynne, 3rd Baron Carteret

 John Thynne, 3rd Baron Carteret PC (28 December 1772 – 10 March 1849), known as Lord John Thynne between 1789 and 1838, was a British peer and politician.

 Background and education

 Carteret was the third son of Thomas Thynne, 1st Marquess of Bath, and Lady Elizabeth Bentinck, daughter of William Bentinck, 2nd Duke of Portland.
 He was educated at St John's College, Cambridge.

 Political career

 Carteret was returned to Parliament for Weobly in May 1796, a seat he held until December the same year, and then represented Bath between 1796 and 1832.
 He served as Vice-Chamberlain of the Household from 1804 to 1812 and was sworn into the Privy Council in 1804.

 In 1838 he succeeded his childless elder brother George in the barony and took his seat in the House of Lords.

 Marriage

 In 1801 Lord Carteret married Mary Anne Master (died February 1863), daughter of Thomas Master.
 They had no children.
+After his death, Lady Carteret retired to Upper Brook Street, Mayfair.